-We will also register our Moderator class with the django-comments-tree's moderator object.
-We use django-comments-tree's object instead of django-contrib-comments' because we still want to have confirmation by email for non-registered users, nested comments, follow-up notifications, etc.
+We will also register our Moderator class with the django-comments-xtd's moderator object.
+We use djangocomments-xtd's object instead of django-contrib-comments' because we still want to have confirmation by email for non-registered users, nested comments, follow-up notifications, etc.